Femicide: Latin America

 Feminists in Latin America have been among the first to adopt the term femicide, referring to the female homicides in Ciudad Juárez, Mexico.
-This term inspired feminists in Latin America to organize anti-femicide groups to challenge this social injustice towards women.
+This term inspired feminists in Latin America to organize anti-feminicide groups to challenge this social injustice towards women.
 The use of the term femicide, and the creation of anti-femicide feminist organizations, spread from Mexico, to many other Latin American countries, like Guatemala.
 In Latin America, femicide is an issue that occurs in many countries, but most predominantly in Central America, in countries such as El Salvador and Honduras, and other places, such as Brazil and Mexico.
 The Latin American region includes 5 of the 12 countries with the highest rate of femicide in the world.
 According to Julia Estela Monárrez-Fragoso of the Colegio de la Frontera Norte based in Ciudad Juárez, victims are often blamed for being out late at night, or for hanging around "questionable" areas, such as discotecas or nightclubs.
 Between 2000 and 2010, more than five thousand Guatemalan women and girls were murdered.
 Guatemala's historical record reveals a long history of acceptance of gendered violence, and the military, government, and judiciary's role in normalizing misogyny.
 In a Report on the Violations of Women's Rights in Guatemala by a United Nations Human Rights Committee, the state's failure to enforce laws protecting women from femicide is seen as highly problematic.
 The report argues that enforcing laws against the murder of women is a low priority of state governments, due to patriarchal beliefs, and assumptions about the role of women in society.

 Various activists and scholars, such as Monárrez, have argued that connections exist between the femicides and neoliberal policies, namely North American Free Trade Agreement (NAFTA).
 They believe that the treaty has served to open trade borders, and to increase foreign investment targeted at manufacturing low-cost garments in maquiladoras.

 Intimate partner femicide is the most common form of femicide, and high violence and crime rates in these countries also contribute to this issue.
 There is a lack of an organized system to record information and statistical data to support this issue.
 Machismo, a history of civil wars, and other cultural influences can also contribute to this issue, specifically in Latin America.
 Torture, mutilation, defacement, sexual assault, and the dumping of bodies is a common trend with femicide.